RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Hos.md

 ## Chapter 1

-<sup>1</sup> <sup>a</sup>word that came to Hosea the son of Beeri, in the days of Uzziah, Jotham, Ahaz, and Hezekiah, kings of Judah, and in the days of Jeroboam the son of Joash, king of Israel.
+<sup>1</sup> Yahweh’s<sup>a</sup> word that came to Hosea the son of Beeri, in the days of Uzziah, Jotham, Ahaz, and Hezekiah, kings of Judah, and in the days of Jeroboam the son of Joash, king of Israel.

 <sup>2</sup> When Yahweh spoke at first by Hosea, Yahweh said to Hosea, “Go, take for yourself a wife of prostitution and children of unfaithfulness; for the land commits great adultery, forsaking Yahweh.”